Nature Loves Quiet Sundays

 October 8, 2021

-Can you imagine why nature would love quiet Sundays?
-Try!
-On this imaginary quiet Sunday, nobody is driving around shopping.
+Can you guess why Mother Nature would love a quiet Sunday?
+Imagine: Nobody is driving around shopping.
 Nobody is dropping off and picking up children all over town.
 Nobody is mowing lawns or whacking weeds.
 Hardly anybody is traveling to or from work.
-Some people are walking in their neighborhood; some are bicycling a few miles.
+Some people go for walks in their neighborhood.
+Others pedal around on two wheels.
+Many attend a local house of religion or philosophy.

 Now please recall the Great Silence of 2020.
 Did you hear it?
-After the Trump administration laid down the 15 Days to Slow the Spread, it got phenomenally quiet.
-I remember stepping outside of work one day.
-My workplace sits near the intersection of two four-lane roads, and the immediate area has dozens of stores adjoining vast parking lots.
-It was dead quiet.
+After the 15 Days to Slow the Spread, it got phenomenally quiet.
+I remember stepping outside of work one day, near the intersection of two four-lane roads.
+The immediate area has dozens of stores adjoining vast parking lots, but it was dead quiet.
 Traffic was ultra-light.
 The parking lots were almost empty.
-It was so quiet that I listened more closely, and yes, even the traffic far away was nearly silent!
+It was so 360° still that I listened more closely, and, sure enough, even the traffic far away was nearly silent!

 My own inner noise then seemed loud.
 I took a minute to shush that hubbub.
 What a marvel it was, this great silence!

-I recall, also, reading news about how there were more animal sightings in various places.
+I recall reading news about how there were more animal sightings in various places.
 Apparently the critters felt bolder, hardly having any vehicles to dodge.

 Hear it in your mind's ear!
 As the human world gets silent, the birds seem louder.
 You can hear more of them from farther away.
 You see more kinds of animals more often.
 You hear some of the noises they make.
-Maybe you take a short trip to a house of religion or philosophy, but that's it.
-Basically, you're home with family or pets or books.
 As you breathe and sniff, the air seems cleaner, and guess what?
 It really is.

-I read once that in outer space, astronauts can see the effect when large regions below observe a weekly sabbath, day of prayer, or day off.
+I read once that astronauts in orbit can see the effect when large regions below observe a weekly day off.
 Key pollutants actually decline for the day.

 Nature loves quiet Sundays because they give her a chance to recharge and to absorb and dissipate some of what humans have been throwing and blowing at her all week long.
 Whether you're more concerned about climate change or the pollution of your local creek, quiet Sundays would surely help a lot.